OpenIndiana/oi-docs/docs/misc/about.md

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **This website is NOT an official OpenIndiana site**
 <div class="well">
-The purpose of this technology demonstration website is to examine the Mkdocs framework and the Markdown text markup language to help determine whether these technologies suite the needs of the OpenIndiana project.
+The purpose of this technology demonstration website is to examine the Mkdocs framework (and its Markdown text markup language) to determine whether these technologies suit the needs of the OpenIndiana project.
 </div>

 This website and its content uses a number of different technologies: